See you at GBTA! Come meet the Riskline team at GBTA San Diego booth 2713

 Photo by Kin Pastor

-Despite its small size, Singapore is known for its diverse population, melting pot of ethnic cultures and vibrant dining options and nightlife, making it one of the most popular destinations in the region.
+Despite its small size, Singapore is renowned for its diverse population, ethnic cultures, and vibrant dining and nightlife, making it a popular destination in the region.
 The country has a relatively simple and easy entry process with visa requirements in place only for nationals of around 37 countries and regions; all other nationals do not need a visa to enter.
 Most travellers are required to fill in the Singapore Arrival Card within three days prior to arrival.
 A short-term visit pass (STVP), generally in the form of an electronic visit pass or e-Pass, is issued at the point of entry to visitors who are eligible for entry to Singapore as a tourist.
 In most cases, travellers with an STVP are permitted to stay for up to 30 days; travellers may extend their stay for an additional 30 to 89 days.

 4. Vietnam